themangomago/nostr-cli/nostr-nips.md

   "delegation",
   <pubkey of the delegator>,
   <conditions query string>,
-  <64-bytes schnorr signature of the sha256 hash of the delegation token>
+  <64-byte Schnorr signature of the sha256 hash of the delegation token>
 ]
 ```